77LrW8VpnD/panicwipe/README.md

 ```
 I do not claim responsability of any data loss neither of any data manipulation
 for evidence deletion if a crime is commited.

+This is a personal project just play with python.
 ```

 <p align="center">